Commercial, Business, and Labor Law Courses

 Private Equity Transactions: Issues and Documentation

 This seminar will examine from a practical perspective the issues and documentation arising in a typical private equity acquisition transaction.
 The seminar will follow this type of transaction through its various stages and provide students in-depth and practical experience with common deal issues and drafting contractual provisions to address those issues.
 The goal of the seminar is to help prepare students for the practical aspects of being a deal lawyer.
 Coursework will include reading acquisition contracts, cases and legal commentators and weekly written assignments (contract drafting and issue analysis).
-Grades will be based on class participation and the written assignments.
+Grades will be based on class participation and a series of reaction papers (totaling 6000-7500 words).
 Business Organizations and Contracts are prerequisites.
-This class requires a series of reaction papers.
-Participation may be considered in final grading.

 Previously: